 Membership of the WRA costs £1,500 plus VAT a year and includes:

 - Access to four member meetings a year to learn about issues affecting the sector, statistical updates on waste wood and the development of potential new markets

 - Ability to network with other like-minded people and access trusted suppliers

 - Access to statistical research and information about the wood recycling market

-- A free copy of the Wood Recycling magazine which is produced three times a year
+- A free copy of the Wood Recycling magazine which is produced two times a year

 - Reduction in costs for advertising in the Wood Recycling magazine

 - Ability to advertise on the WRA website

 - Reduction on costs to certain conferences and events as and when they arise.

 Register your interest in a WRA Membership

 Our recycling members include a range of small and large wood recyclers in the UK who benefit from being represented by an organisation with first hand experience of running businesses in the sector.